emberjs/website/assets/docs/handlebars.md

 <pre class="brush: xml;">
 User: {{firstName}} {{lastName}}
-{{view InfoView}}
+{{view infoView}}
 </pre>

+When nesting a view class like this, make sure to use a lowercase letter, as Ember will interpret a property with a capital letter as a global property.

 ### Setting Child View Templates

-If you'd like to specify the template your child views use inline, you can use the block form of the `{{view}}` helper.
+If you'd like to specify the template your child views uses inline in the main template, you can use the block form of the `{{view}}` helper.
 We might rewrite the above example like this:

 <pre class="brush: js;">
 App.UserView = Ember.View.extend({